data-forge/capture-template/README.md

 ## Creating a template

-A template is a directory that contains templates for web assets that are inflated with data.
+A template is a directory that contains template files for web assets that are inflated with data.

 By convention you need an index.html to be the main web page.
 You can have any number of supporting assets such as JavaScript and CSS files.